gituliar/gituliar.github.io/_drafts/save-the-cat.md

 ---

-## "Save the Cat!" -- Highlights
+## "Save the Cat!" -- Recap

-> Movies are so much about what happens that we must learn about characters by what they do, not by
+> Movies are so much about what happens that we must _learn about characters by what they do_, not by
 > what they say.
 In a good movie, information does not come out in diaglog, it comes out in what's
 > _happening_ now.
 Show, don't tell!